learn-co-curriculum/phase-4-rails-create-read-lab/README.md

 }
 ```

-Once all the tests are passing, start up the React app (using `rails start`) and
+Once all the tests are passing, start up the React app and explore the
-explore the functionality to see how the routes you created are being used.
+functionality to see how the routes you created are being used.

 [create-react-app proxying]: https://create-react-app.dev/docs/proxying-api-requests-in-development/